 why you may not want to get married

-the following describes some things that are surprisingly common in marriage law around the world. it should be valid for germany, some states in the US and probably similar in many other countries around the world
+the following describes some things that are common in marriage law around the world. it should be valid for germany, some states in the US and perhaps other countries around the world

-the other person can refuse and it becomes a "contested divorce" that cant be dissolved just so. depending on the local laws, in this case you might be unable to divorce for the next three years minimum, with the full support requirements of regular marriage continuing in this time. this is supposed to be time for possible reconcilation. even if both agree and want to get out of the marriage, in many countries and states you legally cant because you have to complete one additional "year of separation" before you can even formally apply for a divorce. the court might ask for proofs to check if the year has been completed appropriately. it is also not merely waiting time: during the time, sharing anything with your partner is strictly limited, separation should be uphold. doing each others laundry or going out together for a meal a few times can theoretically void the time passed so far. if one partner changes their mind and wants to delay proceedings, they might produce restaurant bills and the like at the court date for the divorce hearing to invalidate the year of separation. if there is enough evidence that the separation was not completed correctly, divorce will be denied. in a way this makes it difficult to go from being married to being friends, instead, at least officially, it seems that people have to go from married to being strangers. a year is a long time after you have decided to part, especially if both parties live in the same apartment and can not afford a second one. in any case, as long as the marriage is not divorced, one party has to pay for everything in the other parties life if they are unable to support themselves. this includes housing, food, clothing and even paying for damages the other person does to other peoples property for example. no party is required to work in the year of separation so in that time the other person can get into new relationships, party every day and be lazy, payed by your money. at the day of divorce, the other person usually has to physically appear in court, which makes it difficult to separate into different countries because visas often depend on living together and once a person is in another country, they may be difficult to reach and long and expensive travel makes it difficult to get them to appear at a certain time in the country of divorce. the divorce process can be severely hindered if one party is not cooperative. there are only a few exceptional situations that allow to get around the year of separation requirement: there is anullment (following deception, like finding out about secret children) and hardship (domestic violence and worse), and that is usually about it. there are rare circumstances where divorce might be denied indefinitely, for example if the other person gets ill while married and can not support themselves and you keep visiting the person or are somehow required to support their life
+the other person can refuse and it becomes a "contested divorce" that cant be dissolved just so. depending on the local laws you might be unable to divorce for the next three years minimum, with the full support requirements of regular marriage continuing in this time. this is supposed to be time for possible reconcilation. even if both agree and want to end the marriage, in many countries and states you legally cant because you have to complete one "year of separation" before you can even formally apply for a divorce. the court might ask for proofs to check if the year has been completed accordingly. it is not merely waiting time: during the time, sharing between partners is limited as separation should be uphold. doing each others laundry or going out together for a meal a few times can theoretically void the time passed so far. if one partner changes their mind and wants to delay proceedings, they might produce restaurant bills and the like at the court date for the divorce hearing to invalidate the year of separation. if there is enough evidence that the separation was not completed correctly, divorce will be denied. in a way, this makes it difficult to go from being married to being friends, instead, at least officially, it seems that people have to go from married to being strangers. a year is a long time after you have decided to part, especially if both parties live in the same apartment and can not afford a second one. in any case, as long as the marriage is not divorced, one party has to pay for everything in the other parties life if they are unable to support themselves. this includes housing, food, clothing and even paying for damages the other person does to other peoples property for example. no party is required to work in the year of separation, so in that time the other person can get into new relationships, party every day and be lazy, payed by your income. for the day of the divorce court hearing, the other person usually has to physically appear in court, which makes it difficult to separate into different countries because visas often depend on living together and once a person is in another country, they may be difficult to reach and long and expensive travel makes it difficult to get them to appear at a certain time in the country of divorce. the divorce process can be severely hindered if one party is not cooperative. there are only a few exceptional situations that allow to get around the time of separation requirement: there is anullment (following deception, like finding out about secret children) and hardship (domestic violence and worse), and that is usually about it. there are rare circumstances where divorce might be denied indefinitely, for example, if the other person gets ill while married and can not support themselves and you keep visiting the person or are somehow of importance to support their life

-that is loosing 3/7 of everything you earned while you were married. because marriage means two are considered one, everything any one earns belongs to both. if one person has brought in less wealth than the other (think of stay-at-home partners), the wealth is distributed. and if the marriage lasted multiple years this usually becomes substantial and as the wealthier party you might be forced to make the payment from your future earnings, potentially for the rest of your life. a ~43% tax equivalent that goes to the former spouse. you can lose savings, objects, cars and houses at once to someone you may not want to support further. debt created at any time while being officially married (not debt created before the marriage) also belongs to both equally, the one who can pay towards it has to pay for it. illness is a particularly interesting case: if one person can not support themselves because of an illness that began in the time of the marriage, the future support responsibility falls to the former spouse and not for example to the state
+that is loosing 3/7 of everything you earned while you were married. because marriage means two are considered one, everything any one earns belongs to both. there is a little 0.5/7 bonus for the earner. if one person has brought in less wealth than the other (think of stay-at-home partners), the wealth is distributed. if the marriage lasted multiple years this often becomes substantial and as the wealthier party you might be forced to make the payment from your future earnings, potentially for the rest of your life. like an extra ~43% tax on your net income that goes to the former spouse. you can lose savings, objects, cars and houses at once to someone you may not want to support further. debt created at any time while being officially married (not debt created before the marriage) also belongs to both equally, the one who can pay towards it has to pay for it. illness is a particularly interesting case: if one person can not support themselves because of an illness that began in the time of the marriage, the future support responsibility falls to the former spouse and not for example to the state

-you will pay a maximum amount of support money until the children can support themselves, even if that means regular payments for 30 years. they are your children, so there should be no problem, or is there? well, you may not get custody and not be able to see them often. courts are also biased towards giving custody to women. the payments you make go to your ex, who does whatever with it. of course, in any case, if you are poor and dont care staying that way then it doesnt matter as much, because you wont usually be required to pay more than you need to support yourself; kind of an incentive for poor people to have many children. it is not unheard of that taking care of children is counted as work that has to be compensated for after divorce. so that becomes part of the alimony payments. you may also have to compensate the former spouse for lost career opportunities (missed education and job experience)
+you will pay a maximum amount of child support until the children can support themselves, even if that means regular payments for 30 years. they are your children, so, why would that be special? well, you may not get custody and not be able to see them often. courts are biased towards giving custody to women. the payments you make go not directly to your children but to your ex, who does whatever with it. of course, in any case, if you are poor and dont care staying that way then it doesnt matter as much, because you wont usually be required to pay more than you need to support yourself; kind of an incentive for poor people to have many children. it is not unheard of that taking care of children is counted as work that has to be compensated for after divorce, so that compensation can be added to the alimony payments. you may also have to compensate the former spouse for lost career opportunities (missed education and job experience)